 Honestly, I love exploring but I also have a soft spot for cold weather outside but being warm and cozy next to a fireplace inside (with a glass of wine of course!)
 Tahoe City has some of the best Airbnb cabins with awesome fireplaces, and many resorts also have them in rooms.
 Cozy up and read with a cocktail or wine!

 While your friends are on the slope eating squashed sandwiches or overpriced food at resort cafes, treat yourself to a fancy lunch!
 On the North Shore, Lone Eagle Grille is right on the water or in South Lake Tahoe, try the Riva Grill.
 Order steak, a desert, wine.
 Look at the water and roll out of there happy & full!

 Outdoor Hot Tub

-One of my favorite things to do in Lake Tahoe in winter is sit in a hot tub!
+One of my favorite things to do in Lake Tahoe in winter is to sit in a hot tub!
 Growing up in Wisconsin, soaking in a hot tub when it was snowy and cold outside was like, THE THING to do!
 Bring a beer or cocktail (don’t forget your hat to keep your ears warm!) and enjoy the outdoors.
 If it’s at night, you can see millions of stars up here without all the light pollution!

+This list is now longer than 12 ideas as I keep updating this post as I visit Lake Tahoe.
 I hope this helps you plan a great Lake Tahoe winter vacation, even if you don’t ski!
 I can’t wait to go back this winter for a second cold weather trip.
 We first to Lake Tahoe in February and it’s my favorite place near the Bay Area to get wintery vibes.

 If you have any other tips to add, leave a comment below so others can see!
 If you have questions about Lake Tahoe activities, also drop a comment or DM me on Instagram @thewhimsysoul and I’ll be happy to help!